zivagolee/zivagolee/README.md

 ### Hi there 👋

-I am Zivago, an Engineering Manager at @spin-org leading a team of DevOps/SRE folks on improving our infrastructure through automation while keeping mind reliability, scalability and security.
+I am Zivago, an Engineering Manager at @canary-technologies-corp leading a team of DevOps/SRE folks on improving our infrastructure through automation while keeping mind reliability, scalability and security.
 I am HIRING!

 ### Get in touch ✉️